ZafeerA123/nutribod-app/README.md

 - Account deletion removes all associated data
 - Export functionality allows data portability

+### Not HIPAA Compliant
+**IMPORTANT:** This application is NOT HIPAA compliant in its current form.
+Healthcare providers should not use this application to store patient data subject to HIPAA regulations.
+This application is intended for personal use only.

 ## Medical Disclaimer

 **CRITICAL: MedPrep Tracker is a documentation and organization tool only.**